Sir William D'Oyly, 1st Baronet

+Biography

 D'Oyly was the son of William D'Oyly.
 He succeeded to the estates of his uncle Henry, and was known as Sir William, the elder.
 As heir to Susan D'Oyly, his cousin, he came into possession of Pond-hall (Hadleigh), Topsfield, and Cossford, in Suffolk, and Shottisham (now more generally spelled Shotesham), Gostlings, and three manors in Warham, in Norfolk.
 He was serving abroad in the army of Gustavus Adolphus of Sweden, and remained abroad after Gustavus Adolphus's death until he returned to take possession of the family fortune.
 He was knighted by King Charles I in 1642, for his gallant behaviour.

-In 1654, D'Oyly was elected Member of Parliament for Norfolk in the First Protectorate Parliament.
+At the end of the First English Civil War in 1646 D'Oyly was commanding a regiment of the Norfolk Trained Bands, though he was excluded at the time of Pride's Purge.
+In 1654, he was elected Member of Parliament for Norfolk in the First Protectorate Parliament.
 He was re-elected MP for Norfolk in 1656 for the Second Protectorate Parliament and in 1659 for the Third Protectorate Parliament.

-In 1660, D'Oyly was elected Member of Parliament for Great Yarmouth in the Convention Parliament.
+In 1660, D'Oyly was elected Member of Parliament for Great Yarmouth in the Convention Parliament, and also returned to a command in the county militia.
 He was among the most zealous in the convention parliament, for the restoration of the royal family.
 He was a very accomplished gentleman, and much esteemed in his county.
 He was one of the commissioners appointed by the House of Commons, to see the army disbanded, in 1661, and was chosen by the city of Norwich, with Sir Horatio Townsend, Sir John Holland, and Sir Ralph Hare, to wait on the King, soon after his return with the resignation of the charter which the king restored.
 He was re-elected MP for Great Yarmouth in 1661 for the Cavalier Parliament and sat until his death in 1677.
 In 1663, he was created a baronet, of Shottisham.